ch007m/k8s-authentication-certificate/README.md

-## How to authenticate a user and use a different role
+## How to authenticate a user and use a different role on k8s

 - [Great blog post](https://neonmirrors.net/post/2019-10/authentication-and-authorization-in-k8s/)
 - [Kubernetes CSR doc](https://kubernetes.io/docs/reference/access-authn-authz/certificate-signing-requests/)